evadecker/eva.town/www/content/1-work/2-swiftype/project.md

 The existing icons had been drawn at 48px for use on the marketing site, later scaled down for use on the dashboard.
 This rendered them fuzzy on non-<dfn title="Retina displays, or HiDPI displays, have a higher resolution (number of pixels) than traditional displays.">retina</dfn> displays.
 Most icons also included a glyph inside a square or round container, which made the glyph itself miniscule and muddied the icons' silhouettes.

 I began by illustrating icons at the intended display size.
 The first iteration was modeled after the single-pixel stroke icons [found on Dropbox](https://dribbble.com/shots/1437544-Dropbox-File-Icons) or Finder at the time.
-They were too too delicate, and they didn't work well on a dark background.
+They were too delicate, and they didn't work well on a dark background.

 The second iteration slightly enlarged the icons and only used a single color, but the plump, round forms came across as childish.
 The synonyms icon also shapeshifted into what appeared to be two slices of bacon, and I really prefer to keep my icons cruelty-free.